-Minimalism is all about eschewing extra stuff and embracing the experience.
-Some travelers carry only what they can fit in their pockets and rely on their destination for everything else.
-But traveling like a minimalist doesn’t mean you have to sacrifice comfort — quite the opposite.
-Slimming down the packing list is a fantastic way to make any trip easier and less worrisome.
+Minimalism is all about eschewing extra “stuff” and embracing the experience.
+Some travelers go to extremes, like carrying only what they can fit in their pockets and relying on their destination for everything else.
+But traveling like a minimalist doesn’t have to mean sacrificing comfort — quite the opposite.

-How many times have you packed a whole bunch of stuff “just in case” that you ended up not using?
+How many times have you packed a whole bunch of stuff “just in case,” only to find much of it unnecessary?
 If you’re willing to give up the big, heavy suitcase, along with clothing and gear you don’t really need, in exchange for comfort and convenience, we can help.
+Even if you’re already an expert packer, you can always slim down your packing list.
 Read on for our travel packing hacks that will lighten your load without making you feel like a total minimalist.

 Packing light makes sense until you try packing light in a large suitcase.
-We tend to continue packing until we’ve filled the available space.
-Slim down to carry-on size (9-by-14-by-22 inches), and avoid baggage claim.
-The best bag will have an ergonomic fit and lots of pockets, but what’s more important is making sure the carrying style makes sense for you.
-For some, it makes sense to use a rolling bag with an extending handle.
+Most of us continue packing until we’ve filled all the available space.
+Slim down to just a backpack or carry-on luggage (roughly 9-by-14-by-22 inches, depending on the airline), and avoid the baggage claim altogether.
+The best bag will have an ergonomic fit and plenty of pockets, but what’s more important is making sure the carrying style makes sense for you.
+For some, that’s a rolling bag with an extending handle.
 Others will appreciate the versatility that a backpack offers.
 If the bag is small and easy to carry, you’ll be more likely to reach for it over a larger option.

-This is one of the most impactful minimal packing ideas.
+This is one of the most impactful minimalist packing tips.
 Clothes can be worn more than once, and they can be washed.
+Be strategic with your travel outfits.
 Pare down the packing list to three interchangeable tops and bottoms.
 Choose comfortable clothes that you enjoy wearing; choose solid, neutral colors.
-Wear one of the sets as your travel day clothing.
+Wear one of the sets (preferably the heaviest or bulkiest) as your travel day clothing.
 That leaves only two tops and bottoms to pack.
 Do the same with socks and underwear.
 Bring a second pair of shoes, but plan on wearing the bulkier pair on travel day.

-A bag within a bag may seem redundant, but packing cubes can make life so much easier.
-They allow the packer to compartmentalize their belongings for fast access and protection.
+A bag within a bag may seem redundant, but the best packing cubes can make life so much easier.
+They allow you to compartmentalize belongings (e.g., underwear and socks go into one, shirts in another, etc.) for fast access and protection.
 Use them to pack shoes separately or to keep toiletries separate from clothing items.
-Compression packing cubes save space by squeezing clothing or other lofty items down to half their original size.
+Compression packing cubes save even more space by squeezing clothing or other lofty items down to half their original size.

 Maximize the small space in your bag with efficient packing techniques.
 Stack a T-shirt on a sweater and roll them up together.
 Do the same with underwear and socks.
 Pack small items like toiletries or socks inside your spare shoes.
 Wear your bulkiest items such as hiking boots or a winter coat to keep them out of your bag.
-Store images of important documents like reservation confirmations on your phone for quick, easy access.
+Store images of important documents like reservation confirmations on your phone for quick, easy access at the airport.

 Consider your destination and activities, and pack only what you know you will need.
 “Just in case” can become a slippery slope.
-Instead of bringing a book, download it to your phone.
+Instead of bringing a book, download it to your phone or find the audiobook version instead.
 It makes sense to carry a small first aid kit with prescription meds and a few bandages.
 Most travelers won’t need stretchy wrap bandages or 500 headache pills, though.
 If you’re staying at a hotel, you may not need to bring toiletries at all (call ahead to confirm).
 Think smaller, lighter, multipurpose, and necessary.

 It’s amazing how productive and connected a person can be with just a smartphone.
 If you can leave the laptop, tablet, and DSLR camera behind, do it.
 They are heavy, breakable, and expensive to replace if broken or stolen.
-Plus, each comes with collateral gear that can quickly fill a bag.
+Plus, each comes with collateral gear like plugs, adapters, and cords that can quickly fill a small travel bag.
 If you must type, maybe a small Bluetooth keyboard paired with your phone will suffice.

-Okay, so we’ve given you all these tips, but how can you put it into practice?
-We’ve put together this sample packing list so you’re not tempted to take anything unnecessary with you.
+Okay, so we’ve given you all these tips, but how can you put them into practice?
+Grab a travel packing app and start with this sample packing list so you’re not tempted to take anything unnecessary with you.

 - Charger(s) for phone/headphones